Support for Veteran Caregivers: When to Ask for Help

 - Increased body aches or headaches.

-- Increased unhealthy behaviors, such as smoking or drinking alcohol.
+- Increased unhealthy behaviors, such as smoking or drinking too much alcohol.

-Mental disorders and substance abuse issues are extremely complicated and require professional treatment that goes beyond what a traditional caregiver is equipped to handle.
+Substance use and other mental health disorders are extremely complicated and require professional treatment that goes beyond what a traditional caregiver is equipped to handle.
 4

 VA Caregiver Support Programs

 As a caregiver, you may feel that you should be able to handle everything on your own.
 However, you should know that there are resources to help you.
 For example, you may be eligible to receive caregiver services with the VA’s rehab.
-The VA offers a wide range of services for caregivers under two different programs.
-5 (2nd paragraph)
+The VA offers a wide range of services for caregivers under two different programs.5